• Perforated Aluminum Circles for Any Use System 1

 Aluminum sheets are indeed suitable for food preparation surfaces.
 They are a lightweight and durable option extensively utilized in the food industry.
 Being non-toxic and non-reactive, aluminum does not pose any risk of releasing harmful chemicals upon contact with food.
 Moreover, aluminum sheets are highly convenient to clean and maintain, making them a preferred choice for both commercial and home kitchens.
 Furthermore, aluminum boasts excellent heat conductivity, ensuring even cooking and baking.
 Nevertheless, it is worth mentioning that aluminum may react with acidic or salty foods, resulting in a metallic taste.
 To prevent this, it is advisable to place a layer of parchment paper or a silicone baking mat as a barrier between the aluminum sheet and the food.

-Q: What are the common surface finishes for aluminum sheets?
+Q: What are the common thicknesses of aluminum sheets used in construction?

 Send your message to us